druce/Pizza/README.md

 - `pip install qgrid`
 - `jupyter nbextension enable --py --sys-prefix qgrid`

-See `requirements.txt` for additional requirements
+See `requirements.txt` for additional requirements.

+Run `pizza.ipynb` in Jupyter.

-Web app also available: to run locally with docker app server
+Web app also available: to run locally with docker app server:
 - `docker build . -t pizza`
 - `docker run -p 8181:80 --name pizza --rm pizza &`
 - open index.html or `npm start` (for development, this also runs node services to compile `styles.scss` to `styles.css` and refresh automatically on changes to index.html or main.js)